SimonAndro/BlockchainConcepts/issuing a token/README.md

 # WIPOLO

-## Issuing a sample token called WIPOLO(WPL) on the etherium network using remix platform
+## Issuing a sample token called WIPOLO(WPL) on the ethereum  network using remix platform